britram/rains-prototype/draft-trammell-rains-protocol.md

 is valid from the beginning of time until its valid-until timestamp), the valid-since time MAY be null (as in Table 2 in Section 2.3 of {{RFC7049}}).

-A signature in RAINS is generated over a byte stream.
-The signing process is defined as:
+A signature in RAINS is generated over a byte stream representing the message or message section in its textual data model (see {{zonefiles}}).
+The signing process is defined as follows:

 - Parse the object to be signed into a byte stream according to the format specified in {{signing-format}}.